AyaMosaad1/angular6-NewsFeed/README.md

 a Facebook news feed like page using angular 6+.
 - Data to be provided from a "data.json" file which will be in the assets folder and should be fetched through a service.
 - Posts types can be Image post, Text post, or Video post.
+- add text post and View it in newsfeed.